 When you complete your Junior Ranger book, send it back to us to receive your Junior Ranger Badge and Certificate.

-Explore caves, study the stars, or go fishing!
-There are over a dozen different Junior Ranger booklets you can complete at home.
+Study the stars or go fishing!
+There are specialized activity books you can complete at home or on a visit to Glen Canyon.
 Plus, many other national parks have their own booklets and badges.
 How many can you earn?